Writing

 Most accounting software is imperative: someone posts each journal entry by hand, and the ledger is those stored rows.
 The source of truth is a pile of rows you mutate.

-Declarative accounting flips that.
-You declare the inputs and the rules — the way you declare infrastructure in Terraform, or a UI in React — and the ledger is derived from them.
+Deterministic accounting flips that.
+You declare the inputs and the rules — the way a spreadsheet recalculates every total from its formulas the moment a figure changes, instead of you typing the totals in — and the ledger is derived from them.
 You never hand-edit a ledger row; you change an input or a rule and regenerate the whole thing.

 The piece that does the deriving is a generator: a pure function from immutable inputs to a full double-entry ledger.